In crisis? Mental health services are available 24/7 by calling 204-482-5419 or 1-866-427-8628

 Immunization Information in other Languages

-- To obtain a Manitoba immunization record, please contact your local Community Health Office.
+• To obtain a Manitoba immunization record, please contact your local Community Health Office or you can request an Immunization Update Request Form.

-- Immunization records for Manitoba residents are maintained in a secure, integrated electronic public health record known as Panorama.
+• Immunization records for Manitoba residents are maintained in a secure, integrated electronic public health record known as Personal Health Information Management System (PHIMS).